Ex-CIA Director On National Security, Post-Truth 'Assault On Intelligence'

 On the "post-truth" era

-What we have — and this is the core issue — we, plural, the big We, are in a post-truth world, a world in which decisions are far more based upon emotion and preference, than they are on objective reality, data and details.
+What we have — and this is the core issue — we, plural, the big We, are in a post-truth world, a world in which decisions are far more based upon emotion and preference than they are on objective reality, data and details.
 And that's an overturning of the Western way of thought since the Enlightenment.
 President Trump identified it, President Trump exploited it, and I think President Trump worsens it by the some of the things he does in office.
 But the trend is well beyond him and well beyond America.

 Art Silverman and Jolie Myers produced and edited the audio story.
 Sydnee Monday adapted it for the Web.